Microsoft/azure-docs.pt-pt/articles/governance/policy/assign-policy-rest-api.md

          "displayName": "Audit VMs without managed disks Assignment", "description": "Shows all virtual machines not using managed disks", "policyDefinitionId": "/providers/Microsoft.Authorization/policyDefinitions/06a78e20-9358-41c9-923c-fb736d382a4d",
+         "nonComplianceMessages": [
+             {
+                 "message": "Virtual machines should use a managed disk" }
+         ]
        }
      }
      ```